-- The budget graphs are one of a number of tools guiding budget allocations decisions. - The University of Regina's two main sources of revenue, both the provincial operating grant [Primarily determined by the SUFM which is largely predicated on FLE data] and tuition fees are mostly driven by the volume of teaching. - The graphs compare Faculty academic operating budgets to a proxy of the cost of teaching: "discipline weighted FLE".
+- The budget graphs are one of a number of tools guiding budget allocation decisions. - The University of Regina's two main sources of revenue, i) the provincial operating grant, and ii) tuition fees, are mostly driven by the volume of teaching. - The budget graphs compare Faculty academic operating budgets to a proxy of the cost of teaching: "discipline weighted FLE" (FLE = "Full Load Equivalent" of taught credit hours).

-Graph A-2: weighted FLE taught by Faculty as % of U Regina total FLE: 33% credit given for CCF teaching
+Graph A-2: weighted FLE taught by Faculty as % of U Regina total FLE source: Feb.
+12 2020; O'Fee/Fortowsky; URegina Office of Institutional Research; \URegina FLE Data for Budget Process